tiurzm/Word-Guess-Game/README.md

 # Word Guess Game - 90's Anime

-This is a Word Guess Game - 90's Anime, built using HTML, CSS and javaScript.
+This is a Word Guess Game - 90's Anime application, built using HTML, CSS and javaScript.

 How to play: